 Only ever use water to rinse and clean your pot; never use soap or any cleaning products as the clay will absorb the chemicals.

 After receiving your new Yixing teapot, please use plenty of water to rinse inside and out.
 Pour boiling water into the pot and let it sit for 15-30 minutes.
 You can also season your teapot with a type of tea you are going to use it for.
 Do this by putting a good amount of tea into the teapot with boiling water.
 Let it brew for 2+ hours.
 After these steps your teapot is ready to use!

 Look after your pot by rinsing it with water and wiping dry with a soft towel.
 Yixing clay is fragile so please handle with care.
 As the clay absorbs flavours, we strongly recommend reserving a tea pot for a specific type of tea.
 With time and good care your Yixing teapot will reward you with more sophisticated flavours.

-Our Yixing teapots are shipped via fully insured courier service (DHL) in the UK and worldwide.
-For customers outside the EU, please verify import duties in your country prior to purchasing.
-If you need any assistance, help or guidance with your purchase, please do not hesitate to contact us before or after placing your order email@example.com.
+Our Yixing teapots are shipped via fully insured courier service in the UK and worldwide from London.
+For customers outside the UK, please verify import duties in your country prior to purchasing.
+If you need any assistance, help or guidance with your purchase, please do not hesitate to contact us before or after placing your order firstname.lastname@example.org.
 Shipped in a decorative protective box and pouch with a certificate from the master.